 WHAT CAN I DO?

 Know the laws regarding Quaker ownership in your state.
-Click on the “Illegal and Restricted States List” on this page to make sure that you know the status of your state and the states around you.
+Click on "Legal Status' on the menu bar to make sure that you know the status of your state and the states around you.
 Be an advocate to make sure that potential Quaker owners, breeders, pet stores, and any individuals who sell Quakers know the laws in their state and are informing their customers of those laws.
 Each time a Quaker is detained or seized within the borders of an illegal or restricted state, authorities could view the Quaker owner as irresponsible, which could lessen the chances of the law being changed.
 Know the laws regarding Quakers in all states, so that you can be fully prepared should you need to travel with your bird or relocate.
 Knowledge of the laws regarding Quakers allows a Quaker owner to make sensible and responsible decisions.

 There are states where it is illegal to own Quakers and some states where restrictions apply to ownership.